Gastrohepatic ligament lymph node enlargement

 0 images remaining

-This 39 year-old male patient presented with epigastric pain.
-The contrast-enhanced CT above shows multiple rounded structures in the region of the gastrohepatic ligament (click image for arrows).
+Multiple rounded structures in the region of the gastrohepatic ligament.
 The structures do not enhance to the same degree as the portal vein, making gastric varices unlikely.
 The structures most probably represent enlarged lymph nodes.
 The scan also demonstrated moderate thickening of the gastric wall (not shown).
-The differential diagnosis included: gastritis or gastric ulcer with reactive lymphadenopathy; gastric lymphoma; gastrointestinal stromal tumour; and gastric carcinoma.

 An endoscopy was performed and a gastric ulcer found.
 Biopsies of the ulcer showed no evidence of malignancy.
-The final diagnosis is gastric ulcer with reactive lymphadenopathy.
+The final diagnosis is gastric ulcer with reactive lymph node enlargement.